 Flexible Capital to support California's Community Health Centers

-To bridge this gap, the California Primary Care Association (CPCA) and Capital Impact Partners have launched the $25 million CPCA COVID Response Loan Fund to provide flexible financing for CHCs.
+To bridge this gap, the California Primary Care Association (CPCA) and Capital Impact Partners are providing flexible financing to California CHCs through the CPCA COVID Response Loan Fund.

 Key features of the CPCA COVID Response Loan Fund:

 - Loans from $250,000 up to $1.5 million